 Experimental Design.
 We tested the performance of participants in a five forced choice shapes recognition tasks.
-In each trial, one out of 5 images of basic shapes (square, rectangle, circle, triangle and a parallelogram; see Fig. 1 for their outlines) was presented – filled shape against a background.
+In each trial, one out of 5 images of basic shapes (square, rectangle, circle, triangle and a parallelogram; see Fig. 1 for their outlines) was presented – filled gray shape against a black background.
 These images were presented in two forms, Large and Small, as described above.
 Participants were tested during 5 days.
 During days 1-3 they performed 2 tunneled vision sessions, the first one with Large images and the second one with Small images.
 On day 4 they performed two tunneled vision sessions, both with Small images.
 On day 5 they performed 4 sessions of natural viewing, 2 repetitions with each image size: Large, Small, Large, and Small.
 Each trial lasted up to 30 s (except trials with natural viewing which lasted 3 s), there were at least 2 repetitions of each shape in each session (10-12 trials per session, only the first two repetitions of each shape were used for analysis), and hence each session lasted up to 12 minutes.
 At the end of each trial participants reported which of the 5 shapes was presented, received a ‘correct/wrong’ feedback.
 Success rates were 0.94±0.06 for the Large shapes and 0.60±0.02 for the Small shapes.
 Only correct trials were used for the analysis.
 In the tunneled vision sessions, participants had to identify a shape that was “hidden” on the screen and exposed only through the gaze window (see above).
 In the natural vision sessions, participants had to identify the same shapes, naturally viewing them with no constrains.

 Eye movement processing.
-A velocity based algorithm (modified from ) was used for detecting all saccades and drift.
+A velocity based algorithm (modified from Bonneh, Y. S. et al. Motion-induced blindness and microsaccades: Cause and effect.
+J. Vis.
+1022, 1–15 (2010).) was used for detecting all saccades and drift.
 We used the following threshold parameters for saccades detection: 16 deg/sec minimal peak velocity and 0.3 deg minimal amplitude.
 Each detected saccade was visually examined to verify the quality of saccadic detection.
 Fixation periods between saccades were labeled drift only if they exceeded 3 samples, a 30 ms minimum duration.

 Borders analysis.
 Saccades or drift pauses that started and ended close to a border (<1.8 deg for Large, <0.15 deg for Small) were classified as “border saccade” or “border drift”, respectively.